thycotic-ps/thycotic.secretserver/docs/commands/secrets/Find-TssSecret.md

 ```

 ### -ExtendedField
-Secret Template fields to return
+An array of names of Secret Template fields to return.
-Only exposed fields can be returned
+Only exposed fields can be returned.

 ```yaml
 Type: String[]